btskinner/rworkshop/_modules/wrangle_one.md

 You can also use brackets to conditionally drop rows, such as those with missing values.

+In this data set, each student’s date of birth, `bydob_p`, is coded as the four-digit year plus two-digit month run together: January 1983 becomes 198301.
+If the value is missing, it is given a negative number.
+We can use the less than operator (`<`) to filter.

 ``` r
 ## assign as NA if < 0